JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/reference_contributor.md

 ```

 ## Update Grammar and Regenerate the Parser
-Now make corresponding changes to the `Simple.bnf` grammar file by replacing the `property` definition with the lines below.
+Now make corresponding changes to the <path>Simple.bnf</path> grammar file by replacing the `property` definition with the lines below.
 Don't forget to regenerate the parser after updating the file!
 Right-click on the <path>Simple.bnf</path> file and select **Generate Parser Code**.